Use of torture since 1948: Torture during the Gaza war

+Italy

 Kenya

 Mau Mau inflicted torture and death on 1,819 Kikuyu during their uprising in the 1950s, along with 58 people of European and Asian descent.

 Lebanon

 Suspected Hezbollah guerrillas, their families and Lebanese civilian internees were previously detained in the South Lebanon Army (SLA) prison at Khiam in the then Israeli-occupied Southern Lebanon.
 Torture, including electric shock torture, by the SLA was routine.
 This was detailed after the end of the occupation in 2000, when Lebanese who freed the prisoners found instruments of torture.

 Nigeria

 In 2005, Human Rights Watch documented that Nigerian police in the cities of Enugu, Lagos and Kano routinely practice torture.
 Dozens of witnesses and survivors stepped forward to testify to repeated, severe beatings, abuse of sexual organs, rape, death threats, injury by shooting, and the denial of food and water.
 These abuses were used in campaigns against common crime.

 Systematic torture was used in conjunction with military occupation in an attempt to quell anti-oil protests by the Ogoni people in the Niger Delta, according to a World Council of Churches report.

 Christian pastors in Nigeria have been involved in the torturing and killing of children accused of witchcraft.
 Church pastors, in an effort to distinguish from the competition, establish their credentials by accusing children of witchcraft.
 When repeatedly asked to comment about the matter, the Church has refused to comment.